nykfank/ikea_tradfri_alive/README.md

     4. PUT warmth (original value) to the above URL
     5. wait 1 second
     6. loop 5 times to point 2

+You may need to increase the number of loop interations if your gateway is slower to update the alive status for some reason.
+I tested it with 4 bulbs.
+If you have more, it may take more time.